-£ £

-Within one year 37,050 61,917 5,116

-Between two and five years 98,967 5,116

-Related party transactions

-The following amounts were outstanding at the reporting end date: 2022 2021
+The following amounts were outstanding at the reporting end date:

-Amounts due to related parties £ £

-Owed to parent company - Garware Polyester Limited 404,390 873,199 ---

-The following amounts were outstanding at the reporting end date: 2022 2021

-Amounts due from related parties £ £

-Owed by subsidiary - Global Hi-Tech Films Inc 137,416
+Amounts due to related parties 2023 £ 2022 £ Owed to parent company - Garware Polyester Limited - 404,390 The following amounts were outstanding at the reporting end date: 2023 2022 Amounts due from related parties £ £ Owed by subsidiary - Global Hi-Tech Films Inc 234,682 - Owed by parent company - Garware Hi-Tech Limited 767,542 -

-Ultimate controlling party 17
+17 Ultimate controlling party

-The Company is controlled by Garware Polyester Limited, a listed company incorporated in India and listed on the Indian Stock Exchange.
-The director regard Garware Polyester Limited as the immediate and ultimate parent company.
+The Company is controlled by Garware Hi-Tech Films Limited (Formerly known as Garware Polyester Limited).
+The controlling party is a listed company incorporated in India and listed on the Indian Stock Exchange.
+The directors regard Garware Hi-Tech Films Limited as the immediate and ultimate parent company.
 The registered office for Garware Polyester Limited is Naigaon, Post Waluj, Aurangabad, Maharashtra, India-431 133.

-Copies of the financial statements of the parent company are available from Investor Relations at www.garwarepoly.com.
+Copies of the financial statements of the parent company are available from Investor Relations at www.garwarehitechfilms.com.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2023